GHG and Energy

 In fiscal 2016, the Mitsui Chemicals Group set itself the long-term target of reducing domestic greenhouse gas (GHG) emissions by 25.4% by fiscal 2030 (compared with fiscal 2005, operating at full capacity).
 To this end, we are working to realize a low-carbon society by actively promoting energy conservation, switching to alternative fuels, and creating innovative processes.

-In fiscal 2018, we set the goal of reducing GHG emissions by over 150,000 tons (compared with fiscal 2017; operating at full capacity), and we achieved a reduction of 183,000 tons.
-We achieved this by comprehensively reducing factory energy use, including enhancing exhaust heat recovery, improving the efficiency of our refining processes and reducing NF3 (nitrogen trifluoride) emissions.
-As a result, our GHG emissions reduction rate (operating at full capacity) reached 27.2% compared with fiscal 2005.
+In fiscal 2019, we set the goal of reducing GHG emissions by over 30,000 tons (compared with fiscal 2018; operating at full capacity), and we achieved a reduction of 40,000 tons.
+We achieved this by comprehensively reducing factory energy use, including enhancing exhaust heat recovery, improving the efficiency of our refining processes.
+As a result, our GHG emissions reduction rate (operating at full capacity) reached 27.7% compared with fiscal 2005.

 GHG Emissions Reduction Rate (compared with fiscal 2005, operating at full capacity) (Japan)